stonepros/stone/doc/stonefs/standby.rst

 behavior that ``standby-replay`` daemons are always selected before looking at other standbys.

-Even further, the monitors will regularly examine the CephFS file systems when stable to check if a standby with stronger affinity is available to replace an MDS with lower affinity.
+Even further, the monitors will regularly examine the StoneFS file systems when stable to check if a standby with stronger affinity is available to replace an MDS with lower affinity.
 This process is also done for standby-replay daemons: if a regular standby has stronger affinity than the standby-replay MDS, it will